funktor/funktor.github.io/_posts/2025-06-19-the-gpu-notes-1.markdown

     }
     ```
     <br/><br/>
+Control divergence happens in 2 places in the above code.
+First in the check (idx < n) because number of threads could be more than the number of elements.
+Second here "if (idx % 2 == 0)".<br/><br/>
 Unlike context switching in CPU threads, threads and warps in GPU have low overhead for context switching.
 As mentioned above, a SM is assigned more threads and warps than the number of available cores because most often warps will sit idle and during that time other warps can run.<br/><br/>

 6. **DRAM vs HBM**